 |Current Terms and Rates|| |

 Money market accounts provide another banking option for those looking to save.
-Depending on the financial institution, money market accounts can provide debit card and check-writing abilities.
+Depending on the financial institution, money market accounts can provide debit cards and check-writing abilities.
 With those features, a money market account ends up being like a mix between a checking and a savings account.

 To start, a DimeDirect Money Market account does not carry check-writing capabilities or a debit card.
 However, the money market account does have a higher interest rate than a basic Dime savings account.
 The DimeDirect Money Market Account carries an APY of 1.20% for accounts with an average daily balance of $500,000 or less.
 Accounts with a daily balance of more than $500,000 carry an APY of 0.20%.
 Interest is compounded daily and credited monthly or on the day the account is closed, whichever comes first.